sowcow/blog/content/posts/dial-m-3d.md

 - Hitchcock
 ---

-Unforgettably bad movie with good references.
+Bad movie with good references.
 I love how things referred to range from the very exact to very hazy.
-It's a must-rewatch movie.
+It's a must-rewatch movie, unforgettably so.